csumtin/cpl/systemd-nspawn/README.md

 * `--register=no`

 ### Systemd-nspawn X11
-* for X11 access from container, first allow local xserver access with `xhost +local:`
+* for X11 access from container, first allow local xserver access with `xhost +local:`(not sure we still need this)
 ```
 --setenv=DISPLAY=$DISPLAY --bind-ro=/tmp/.X11-unix
 ```